-4.6 Password Reset
+4.7 Password Reset

-Users may set a password for web browser access security.
-If the password is forgotten and the user is locked out, Node Finder provides a means to reset the password.
+If the WUI password is forgotten and the user is locked out, Node Finder provides a means to reset the password.

 Right-click on the Eclipse in Node Finder and select Request Password Reset Token.

 If you click the link a pre-filled email will be generated to send to Technical Support.
 A code will be returned which needs to be entered in Node Finder Reset Password dialogue box.